 This is a very local history, but a good example of the types of stories that many Whites do not know about and deny have ever happened.
 Today most Forsyth residents are new and do not have a history in the community (over 220,000 people now live Forsyth).

 The community where I live is not far from Forsyth County and was mentioned several times.
 The former mayor of Marietta was the main prosecutor during the show trial.
 Various governors played a role in maintaining the segregation.
-The well known Mark Leo lynching occurred a few miles from my house in 1915 and Georgia is second only to Mississippi in the total number of lynchings.
+The well known Leo Frank lynching occurred a few miles from my house in 1915 and Georgia is second only to Mississippi in the total number of lynchings.
 Georgia averaged one lynching a month between 1890 and 1900.

 I think this book is important, not because of Forsyth County in particular but because this is a history that is more common than we think.
 This book was written in 2016.
 And as of the writing there is no monument or official recognition of the events of 1912.
 One of the reasons I think the Equal Justice Initiative’s Lynching Museum that opens in April is important, and why I want to go visit it sometime this year.
 Coming to terms with our racist history is a small first step toward acknowledging the racial problems today.
 Big histories are important.
 But so are the little and local ones.